|

 8. Lack of Practice

 All of these challenges usually intersect, that is, they may all affect each other.
 Lack of practice worsens your anxiety and inability to think under pressure, and a lack of vocabulary will certainly affect your fluency if you're struggling to think of the correct word to describe your ideas.
 On the upside, lots of practice and getting to know the ins and outs of the test will also make you more confident and comfortable on test day.
 Start somewhere, perhaps on getting to know common topics and seeing if you can answer typical IELTS questions on those topics.
 Keep track of the questions that stump you--the questions you can't answer--and find useful materials about them.
 Then go back and try again.
 As they say, rinse and repeat, which is a good way to say repeat a process that works for you.
 Through knowing your weaknesses, and doing targeted practice and preparation, you can improve your performance in the IELTS Speaking test.
+In the IELTS Speaking test, you'll be asked to give your opinion on a variety of topics, such as the following:

 When answering such questions, using varied expressions can show a higher level of language proficiency and also make your responses more engaging.
 Additionally, you'll want to use expressions that convey how strongly or how cautiously you want to sound like when stating your ideas.
 Here are some alternatives to "I think" that can give variety to your speech as well as add nuance to your sentences in terms of your tone or attitude.
 1. I believe...
 "I believe" is a strong alternative that implies conviction--you firmly believe that something is true.
 It suggests that you are confident in your opinion.